apache/flink-cdc/docs/content/quickstart/build-real-time-data-lake-tutorial.md

 1. Enable checkpoints every 3 seconds

-   Checkpoint is disabled by default, we need to enable it to commit Iceberg files.
+   Checkpoint is disabled by default, we need to enable it to commit Iceberg transactions.
    Besides, the beginning of mysql-cdc binlog phase also requires waiting a complete checkpoint to avoid disorder of binlog records.
    ```sql
    -- Flink SQL